OWASP/threat-dragon/dev-notes.md

 1. navigate to AppImage file and run

 * ### MacOS installer for TD desktop ###
-Create MscOS .deb installer and test it on a mac
+Create MacOS .deb installer and test it on a mac
 1. `git clone git@github.com:OWASP/threat-dragon-desktop.git`
 1. `cd threat-dragon-desktop`
 1. `npm install`